-If you have any questions about the procedures required to qualify to vote at the Meeting or about obtaining and depositing the required form of proxy, you should contact Computershare Investor Services Inc. by telephone at 1-800-564-6253 (toll free in North America), by fax at 1-866-249-7775 or by e-mail at service@computershare.com.
+If you have any questions about the procedures required to qualify to vote at the Meeting or about obtaining and depositing the required form of proxy, you should contact Computershare Investor Services Inc. by telephone at 1-800-564-6253 (toll free in North America) or by fax at 1-888-453-0330.

-DATED this 25th day of March, 2020 at Vancouver, British Columbia.
+DATED this 26th day of March, 2021 at Vancouver, British Columbia.